-While there are those that profit greatly from the sport, not everyone is so fortuitous.
+While there are those that are successful with their bets from the sport, not everyone is so fortuitous.
 For some, getting a return on the investment is a difficult ask due to all the costs involved.

 Ensuring a horse is fit and healthy does not come cheap but we will leave this to one side for now.
 What we are more interested in are the fees that are attached to entering a horse in a race.

 As it is not free of charge, owners do need to think twice about which races to send their horses to.

 Choose a contest too high in quality and the horse will finish outside the money places but aim too low and you are failing to maximise the possible financial returns.

 Anyone involved in horse racing will tell you that there are fees attached to almost everything short of breathing.

 Want to change the name of a horse?
 That will be £90.25.
 Registering certain colours for a horse for one year? £57.75 please.
 Lost your trainer’s identity card and need a new one?
 Cough up £39.00.

 Because of this, it should be no surprise that it costs money to enter a horse in a race.